rafaelfaustini/signandbackup/README.md

 # Sign and Backup
-Bat file that signs with gpg, and make a compressed backup file from both original file and signature file
+Bat or Shell file that signs with gpg, and make a compressed backup file from both original file and signature file

 ## Usage
 ```backup.bat```